 - Register with ALEKS PPL.

-- Complete the Initial Math Placement Assessment (un-proctored) at home.
+- Complete the Initial Math Placement Assessment at home.
+If you are satisfied with your placement score, you are done.
+Your score will be uploaded to your student record and you may register for the math class you qualified for after 24-48 hours.
 This assessment is NOT used for your Math Placement Score.

-- Optional study using the Prep and Learning Module based on your score from the Initial Math Placement Assessment.
+- There is required study using the Prep and Learning Module prior to taking the second Math Placement Assessment.

 - Schedule an appointment with the Campus Learning Center to complete a PROCTORED Math Placement Assessment.
 This is the assessment used to determine your Math Placement Score.